einzwell/todo-php/README.md

 ## Description

 Todo-PHP is a simple web application that allows users to create, read, update, and delete tasks (a.k.a. todos).
-It is designed to be a lightweight and easy-to-use tool for managing personal tasks and to-do lists.
+Written in PHP and utilising MariaDB, It is designed to be a lightweight and easy-to-use tool for managing personal tasks and to-do lists.

 This application is built as a mid-semester project for the course "Web-Based Programming" at Bina Nusantara University in 2025.